george521/StupidQuiz/README.md

 How to play way 1:

     1. Download Zip
-    2. Doouble click .exe and have fun
+    2. Double click .exe and have fun

 How to play way 2: